acl-org/acl-2023/_pages/volunteers.md

 ## SUBMISSION PROCEDURE

 Applicants for either the Student Volunteer Program or the Student Scholarship Program must be full-time students and should submit the application form [here](https://forms.gle/cwvq88ohKtp5t88z6) where we ask a few questions and **a one-page CV**.

+Students should make travel arrangements, accommodation, and registration independent of the results of their application.
+All Student Scholarship and Student Volunteer Award recipients must also register for the conference and declare **“I am a Student Volunteer”** in the main conference application form since they will all participate in the Student Volunteer Program.

+Students will be reimbursed after the conference and upon providing scanned receipts and an accounting of the requested funding (i.e., a business expense report) to the ACL Business Manager, Priscilla Rasmussen.
+Students will have to provide a valid mailing address to receive the reimbursement checks (preferred method) or their complete banking details to receive a wire reimbursement (only in case they cannot accept checks).

+## IMPORTANT DATES

+Application deadline: TBA
+Notification of acceptance: TBA

+## CONTACT

+Student Volunteers Chairs
+emnlp2022.volunteers@gmail.com